 In August, 2015 the Community Hubs Advisory group published its first report "Community hubs in "Ontario: A strategic framework and action plan".

 In August, 2016 the Community Hubs Advisory group published its one year update report "One-year progress update on Community Hubs in Ontario: A Strategic Framework and Action Plan"

-October 11, 2107 Read the Two Progress report on Community Hubs in Ontario: A Strategic Framework and Action Plan .
+October 11, 2017 The Two-Year Progress report on Community Hubs in Ontario was published: A Strategic Framework and Action Plan.